Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_review.md

 type: noResponse
 ---

-# Excellent, you have completed training!
+# You have completed training

-_Before we begin, we want to check that you got everything._
+_Lets check that you got everything:_

 ## Review Art Game Instructions

-- The **buyer** decides whether to pay **50 points** to hire an **agent** to purchase a piece of art.
+_The **buyer** decides whether to pay **50 points** to hire an **agent** to purchase a piece of art, or to end the game._

-- If the buyer hires the agent:
+_If the buyer hires the agent, they send them a text message with a description of the piece._

-  1. The buyer is shown which piece of art to buy.
-  2. The buyer sends a message to the agent, specifying which piece to purchase.
-- When the agent arrives at the gallery, they realize they left their phone (with the buyer's message) at home.
-The agent now faces two choices:
+_When the agent arrives at the gallery, they realize they left their phone (with the buyer's message) at home.
+They may either:_

-  1. Spend **30 points** to take a cab home, retrieve the phone, and return to the gallery before it closes.
+- _Spend **30 points** to take a cab home, retrieve the phone, and return to the gallery before it closes_
-  2. Buy a piece of art **blind** (without the message).
+- _Buy a piece of art without seeing the message_

-- If the agent purchases the correct piece, the buyer earns **80 points**.
-If the agent buys the wrong piece, the buyer gets no additional points, and loses the **50 points** they paid the agent.
+_If the agent purchases the correct piece, the buyer earns **80 points**._

+_If the agent buys the wrong piece, the buyer earns nothing, and loses the **50 points** they paid the agent._

-- At the end of the round, the buyer can hire the same agent to buy another piece of art.
+_At the end of the round, the buyer may choose to hire the same agent to buy another piece of art, or end the game._

-#### Important Notes:

-- If the buyer refuses to hire the agent, the game ends.
-- The buyer cannot see whether the agent took a cab home to retrieve the message, only whether the agent purchased the correct piece of art.
+👉 _The buyer doesn't know that the agent forgot their phone, only whether they purchased the correct piece of art._

 ---